CloudLabs-MCW/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In Solution Explorer, on the right-click menu for Views\\Shared, Add is selected, and from its menu, View is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image180.png  "Solution Explorer")

-6. Add the following code to the razor partial view to provide a sign-in and sign-out link as well as a link to edit the user's profile:
+6. Add the following code to the razor partial view to provide a sign-in and sign-out link as well as a link to edit the user's profile and **Save** the file.

     ```html
     @if (User.Identity.IsAuthenticated)